jeremyrsellars/coursera-getdata-project/README.md

 # Getting and Cleaning Data Course Project

-This Jeremy Sellars' course project described here: https://class.coursera.org/getdata-030
+This is Jeremy Sellars' course project (described here: https://class.coursera.org/getdata-030).

 Creates a tidy dataset from data from "Human Activity Recognition Using Smartphones" with mean sensor values per participant subject in each of 6 activities.